RebootJeff/phone-tag-phonegap/README.md

 ## Repo Organization

 There are 2 repos.
 There is the [phone-tag](https://github.com/RebootJeff/phone-tag) repo and the [phone-tag-phonegap](https://github.com/RebootJeff/phone-tag) repo.
-The former contains server files and desktop browser client files (which should be generally be ignored).
+The former contains server files and desktop browser client files (which should be generally ignored).
 The latter contains files for a PhoneGap-generated client.

 ### phone-tag repo